 These sub-goals might include getting a certain number of “shares” on a piece of content, getting X number of new followers each week, and so on.

-Now based on these goals, you can start designing your monthly content strategy.
+Now based on these goals, you can start designing your monthly social media content strategy.
 In other words, what do you need to do EACH month to hit your goals?

 Once you know what you’re going to do each month, then you can break these tasks up into weekly and daily to-do lists.
 You can plan the following:

-Exactly what type of content you’ll create each week to support your goals.
+Exactly what type of social media content you’ll create each week to support your goals.

-Exactly how and when you’ll create content.
+Exactly how and when you’ll create social media content.
 (Do it yourself on Monday mornings?
 Outsource the task to someone else?)

-Exactly how you’ll post this content.
+Exactly how you’ll post this social media content.
 (E.G., will you be using automation tools to make it easier?)

 Once you have your plan, then be sure to schedule time on your calendar each day (or each week) to create and post content according to your plan.

-In the previous step, you revised your content strategy.
-Now in this step, you need to devise your plan for growing your platforms.
-That is, how will you expand your networks on each of your active platforms?
+In the previous step, you revised your social media strategy strategy for social media content.
+Now in this step, you need to devise your plan for growing your social media platforms.
+That is, how will you expand your networks on each of your active social media platforms?

 Some of these ideas you do just once, such as adding a link to your receipts.
-Other ideas you’ll do on a regular basis, such as inviting social media followers on one platform to follow you on another, blogging about your platforms, telling your newsletter subscribers, creating viral content to get more exposure, and so on.
+Other ideas you’ll do on a regular basis, such as inviting social media followers on one social media platforms to follow you on another, blogging about your social media platforms, telling your newsletter subscribers, creating viral content to get more exposure, and so on.

-Point is, you need to plan your strategy by detailing what steps you’ll take every day, week and month to grow your platforms.
+Point is, you need to plan your social media strategy by detailing what steps you’ll take every day, week and month to grow your social media platforms.
 Then add these tasks to your planner and to-do lists.